Bruce sits again Monday, but says foot improving

 Extra bases

-Yoenis Cespedes, amid a 5-for-36 (.139) stretch in eight games during which he battled flu-like symptoms for a few days, found himself on the bench Monday for the first time this season.
+Yoenis Cespedes, in a 5-for-36 (.139) stretch in eight games during which he battled flu-like symptoms for a few days, found himself on the bench Monday for the first time this season.
 “He didn’t like it,’’ Callaway said.
 “He was like, ‘What?
 Why?’
 I was like, ‘I feel like you need it.’ ” . . .
-Righthander Anthony Swarzak (strained left oblique) is progressing but likely still weeks away from returning.
-He is starting a throwing program this week and will head to Port St. Lucie when the Mets head out on a three-city trip, which begins Thursday . . .
+Righthander Anthony Swarzak (strained left oblique) is progressing but likely is weeks away from returning.
+He is starting a throwing program this week and will head to Port St. Lucie when the Mets head out on a three-city trip that begins Thursday . . .
 Lefthander Jason Vargas (fractured right hand) will throw another simulated game Tuesday in Port St. Lucie.

 Comments